WordPress Training Program

 Part 1: Introduction to WordPress

-These first three articles provide you with a background on WordPress.
+These first three articles provide you with background on WordPress.
 When I teach this material, I have students study this content before they begin doing lab assignments in WordPress.
-While in most cases it is easier to learn by doing, WordPress is not terribly intuitive, and by starting with a focus on the bigger picture, my goal is that the pieces will make more sense.
-If you prefer to learn by doing, skip to Part II below and come back to Part 1 later.
+WordPress is not terribly intuitive, and by starting with a focus on the bigger picture, my goal is that the pieces will make more sense.
+If you prefer to learn by doing, skip to Part II below and come back to Part I later.

-If you prefer studying in a slideshow format, the content of the Part 1 articles are in this slideshow:
+If you prefer studying in a slideshow format, the content of the Part 1 articles (Lessons 1-3) are in this slideshow:

 As of this writing, WordPress powers 43% of the World Wide Web.
 And, of websites using a content management system, market share is 64%.
 Why are so many websites made with WordPress?
 This article explains why WordPress dominates the web development marketplace.
 A strong understanding of WordPress is critical for students of web development.

-While WordPress is easy, it isn’t at all intuitive.
-This article describes at a high level some WordPress concepts that you will need to master as you learn WordPress, including how to login and navigate to the dashboard, how to edit a post, how themes and plugins work, and how to edit your overall website…
+This article provides an overview of some WordPress concepts that you will need to master as you learn WordPress, including how to login and navigate to the dashboard, how to edit a post, how themes and plugins work, and how to edit your overall website design with Customize.

 Part 2: WordPress Content Editing